Residential Rental Property Leasing Explained

 6. Screen Potential Tenants: It is important for landlords to carefully screen potential tenants to ensure that they are reliable and responsible.
 This includes conducting a background check, verifying employment and income, and checking references.
 Using a tenant screening software can help make this process easier for both applicants and property managers.

-7. Draft a Lease Agreement: Once a tenant has been approved, a lease agreement that outlines the terms and conditions of the rental agreement should be drafted.
+7. Draft a Lease Agreement: Once a tenant has been approved, a residential lease agreement that outlines the terms and conditions of the contract should be drafted.
 This should include details such as the rental price, length of the lease, and any restrictions or requirements.

 8. Collect Security Deposit and Rent: Before the tenant moves in, landlords should collect a security deposit and the first month’s rent.
 The security deposit should be held in a separate account and returned to the tenant at the end of the lease term, provided there is no damage to the property.